FreesmTeam/FreesmLauncher/docs/README.md

 <p>Feel free to create a GitHub issue if you find a bug or want to suggest a new feature.</p>

 > [!CAUTION]
-> Do not mention Freesm Launcher on Prism Launcher Discord, Forum, GitHub, etc. Freesm is a standalone project, taking code base from Prism, and may (in the future) have its own site, Discord, etc.</p>
+> Do not mention Freesm Launcher on Prism Launcher Discord, Forum, GitHub, etc. Freesm is a standalone project, which is taking code base from the Prism.</p>

 <h2>Translations</h2>